Louisiana Sports Betting Revenue

-As sports fans in the Pelican State prepare to make their first wagers as Louisiana sports betting prepares to launch, we took a deep dive into Louisiana sports betting revenue projections.
+Sports fans in the Pelican State have started making their first wagers as Louisiana online sports betting is now live.
+We’re taking a deep dive into Louisiana sports betting revenue now that everything is underway.

-Read on for a detailed look at the future sports betting industry in Louisiana.
+Read on for a detailed look at the sports betting industry in Louisiana.

 LA Market Overview

 To grasp Louisiana’s potential as a sports gambling market, here’s some key context to keep in mind.

 In-state Pro Teams: New Orleans Saints (NFL), New Orleans Pelicans (NBA)

 Tax Rate: 10 percent of retail revenue and 15 percent of online betting revenue